bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:30:07

-I guess like the next one sounds kind of, kind of silly, but, my God, recursive stuff, right?
+I guess like the next one sounds kind of silly, but, "Oh my God, recursive stuff", right?
-Like are we at OPIVO again?
+Like are we at `OP_EVAL` again?

 James O'Beirne: 00:30:18

-Right.
 Right.

 NVK: 00:30:19